 Aire.
 No. 1 (Junio 1937) through No. 4 (Primavera 1938) (all published)

 Aire.
 No. 1 (Junio 1937) through No. 4 (Primavera 1938) (all published).
 Barcelona: N.p., 1937-1938.
-4to, 12-1/2 x 9-3/8 in., four issues: [48], [72], [74], [76] pp.; full-page illustrations throughout, incl. b/w reproductions, experimental typography and design, numerous multicolored printing techniques, with overlays and varied papers, corners bumped with a few creases and scattered toning to interior, No. 1 with horizontal edge loss on two leaves not affecting text or images, No. 4 with small dampstain to forecorner on a few central leaves, not affecting text or images; spiral-bound color pictorial wraps, Nos.
-2 and 4 a bit foxed and worn at the edges and wire, No. 1 with small closed tear at foot of front wrap.
+4to, 12-1/2 x 9-3/8 in., four issues: [48], [72], [74], [76] pp.; full-page illustrations throughout, incl. b/w reproductions, experimental typography and design, numerous multicolored printing techniques, with overlays and varied papers, corners bumped with a few creases and scattered toning to interior, No. 1 with a small loss to blank edge on two leaves not affecting text or images.
+No. 4 with small dampstain to blank fore corner on a few central leaves.
+Spiral-bound color pictorial wraps, No. 1 with short closed tear to front wrap, Nos.
+2 and 4 a bit foxed and worn at the edges and wire.

 A complete run of “one of the most luxurious and visually dynamic publications of the [Spanish Civil] war.”
 This short-lived avant-garde aviation serial was published during the war under the direction of the Republican Air Force.
 The contents are antifascist and literary, promoting solidarity with the Popular Front, the USSR, and Mexico.
 Wartime aviation news is interspersed with articles on artistic and cultural topics, poetry, photo essays, and advertisements.
 The first issue’s somber and poetic epigraph belies the exuberant graphics: “Al hombre le nacieron alas … Cuando conquisto el cielo, quiso destruir la tierra.”